viboverse/functional-programming-jamk/materials/10-modules-and-functions.md

     $ elixir math.exs

-The file will be compiled in memory and executed, printing “3” as the result.
+The file will be compiled in memory and executed, printing *3* as the result.
 No bytecode file will be created.
-In the following examples, we recommend you write your code into script files and execute them as shown above.

 &nbsp;
 ### **Named functions**